jkulton/ditto/README.md

 **[Website](https://ditto.pages.dev/)**

 A simple mock API for testing, prototyping, and general fun.
+Ditto is a live HTTP API deployed via a single CloudFlare Worker.

 Think of Ditto as a combination of an HTTP API and a key-value store.
 Whatever you `PUT` to a path will be returned when you `GET` that path.

 ## Setup

-Ensure you have [`wrangler`](https://github.com/cloudflare/wrangler) installed and configured, then create a new CloudFlare Worker based on Ditto:
+Ensure you have [`wrangler`](https://github.com/cloudflare/wrangler) installed and configured, then create a new Worker based on Ditto:

 ```
 wrangler generate ditto https://github.com/jkulton/ditto && cd ditto